devonorourke/guano/Mangan/docs/workflow.md

 All information created for this project is available at [this Github repo](https://github.com/devonorourke/guano/tree/master/Mangan).
 Please visit that page for more information regarding data tables| visualizations| and code used to complete this work.

 ## Molecular work
+Guano was provided as both single sample and pooled samples.
+Samples were processed either in 96-well plates or as single tube extractions using Qiagen's PowerSoil kits.
+Negative controls were used in both plates and single tubes to evaluate potential for cross-contamination during extraction.
+Arthropod COI sequences were amplified using custom primers which targets a 180 bp region of cytochrome oxidase subunit-1.
+The resulting PCR products were normalized using Applied Biosystem's SequalPrep kit.
+The resulting normalized PCR products were pooled in fixed volumes and submitted for sequencing.
+> These primers contain unique forward and reverse barcode/indices as well as full length Illumina primer index and flow-cell binding sequence.
+The result of a single PCR run generates ready-to-sequence amplicons.

 ## sequencing at NAU
+The pooled library of COI amplicons were sequenced on an Illumina MiSeq machine with 300 bp PE sequencing using V2 chemistry set for 600 cycles at Northern Arizona University's sequencing center on September 14, 2018. **14,490,123 raw reads** were generated

 ## Renaming
 Renamed the default raw .fastq files to something easier to work with: